Arch-ive/Seasoned-Recipes/content/recipe/main/Lemon & Herb Roast Chook/index.md

   <img src="gallery/chook3.jpg" class="grid-w33" />
 {{< /gallery >}}

-- Roast at 180degC for 45min.
-Longer if needed or raise the temp if the skin needs to crisp.
+- Roast at 220degC for about 10mins then turn down to 180degC for a further 45min.
+Longer if needed or raise the temp again if the skin needs to crisp further.

+> Baste the chicken halfway through the cook and again towards the end.

-- Take everything out of the pan (keep warm in the off oven) and squeeze the lemon in there.
+- Take the chicken out of the pan and put on a plate (keep warm in the off oven).
 Add flour and water and cook to make [mums gravy]({{< ref "recipe/side/Mums Gravy" >}}).

+> As the chicken rests it will release more juice which goes straight into the gravy pan.

+- Finish the gravy off with salt/pepper/sugar to balance

+> Optional: Squeeze an ammount of juice from the roasted lemon into the gravy to your liking.

 {{< gallery >}}
   <img src="gallery/gravy1.jpg" class="grid-w33" />